 How do I check if AI tools are citing my content?

-Ask ChatGPT, Perplexity, and Gemini real questions in your niche and watch for your URL in the citations.
+Ask your top AI assistants (ChatGPT and Perplexity are a fine starting pair) real questions in your niche and watch for your URL in the citations.
+For Google AI Overviews specifically, you can also use a free manual method inside Search Console: see our walkthrough on how to find AI Overview keywords in Google Search Console.
 Bing Webmaster Tools has an AI performance report for queries where Bing’s AI surfaced your pages.
-Several LLM SEO monitoring tools like Profound, Otterly.AI, and AthenaHQ also offer multi-platform tracking.
+Paid LLM SEO monitoring tools like Profound and AthenaHQ also offer multi-platform tracking.

 Does schema markup actually help with GEO?

-Schema isn’t a direct ranking factor in AI answers, but it helps AI systems disambiguate entities (your brand, your authors, your products).
-The bigger leverage is getting your visible content data-dense, well-structured, and quotable.
+Standard schema (Organization, Person, Article) helps AI systems and search engines disambiguate entities like your brand, your authors, and your products.
+But there is no AI-specific schema you need to add.
+The bigger leverage is getting your visible content data-dense, well-structured, and genuinely expert.
 Schema reinforces that signal, it doesn’t replace it.
-For a deeper dive on the most useful schema types, see our guide to author schema markup.
+For a deeper dive on the schema types that actually matter, see our guide to author schema markup.

 Is GEO the same as local SEO or geographic SEO?